dkuodkuo/6401-Simulations/README.md

 # 6401 Simulations

-These files were made to double check my probability homework with simulations in R. The textbook being used for these questions is Introduction to Probability by Jessica Hwang and Joseph K. Blitzstein, Har/Psc edition.
+These files were made to double check my probability homework with simulations in R. The textbook being used for these questions is **Introduction to Probability**, by Jessica Hwang and Joseph K. Blitzstein, Har/Psc edition.

 ## Chapter 3